No. 5 UConn beats USF to advance to 7th straight AAC final.

+Christyn Williams added 15 points and Crystal Dangerfield had 13 in the semifinal win.

+“Defensively, we really ramped up and it helps us offensively,” Williams said.
+“It helps get us in transition and it just gives us energy as a team.”

-Elena Tsineke had nine points to lead South Florida (19-13), which suffered its second blowout loss to the Huskies in less than a week.
-UConn won 80-39 on Monday in Hartford.
+Elena Tsineke had nine points to lead South Florida (19-13), which also lost to UConn in an 80-39 blowout on Monday in the teams’ regular-season finale in Hartford.

+“Throughout the whole game, we tried to take away what they wanted to do,” Walker said.
+“So, step in front of passes, make them go backdoor.
+That way we got the steals and converted on the other end.”

 UConn never trailed.
 The Huskies held South Florida to a single field goal on 13 shots in the first quarter and led 18-5 after 10 minutes.